kfl/adventofcode_2021/notes.md

 pixels that starts by being off).
 Thanks to Mads Obitsø Thomsen for helping me understand this.

-First time I've really used that Haskell's doesn't need to be zero-indexed.
+First time I've really used that Haskell's arrays doesn't need to be zero-indexed.
+In my solution I end up with an array that's -51-indexed :exploding_head:.

 Day 21